guo2877/multiNet-shock-response/README.md

-This repository contains the code for the paper Guo, Zhou, Qi, Fan (2026) [*Conditional effects of cross-product substitution on systemic risk in multilayer food trade networks5*].
+This repository contains the code for the paper Guo, Zhou, Qi, Fan (2026) [*Conditional effects of cross-product substitution on systemic risk in multilayer food trade networks*].

 The function ‘shock_response’ simulates shock response and cascade starting with a change (decline) in production of a particular product in the target country